Skip to Main Content

 New Generation

-The Hawkins Construction Company was officially formed in 1960.
-Leadership transitioned to the second generation, and the company quickly established itself with major infrastructure projects, including the Missouri River wastewater treatment plant and the OPPD North Omaha Power Station.
+Hawkins Construction Company was incorporated in 1960.
+Under Fred Hawkins, the company expanded through major infrastructure projects, including the Missouri River wastewater treatment plant and OPPD North Omaha Power Station.
+Throughout the 1970s, Hawkins contributed to major civic, commercial, and defense projects across Omaha.

 Growing Hawkins